How to Landscape Your New Deck

 A deck is a convenient and comfortable place to spend time outdoors.
 Make it more welcoming with landscaping, that creates ambience and helps anchor the deck to the rest of the landscape.

 Wrapping a Present

 Think of landscaping around a deck as gift wrapping—it makes something seem more special.
-Aesthetically, plants help anchor a deck to the surroundings so it doesn't stick out like the proverbial sore thumb.
+Building a deck is great but adding foliage can be just as exciting.
+Aesthetically, plants help anchor a deck to the surroundings so it doesn’t stick out like the proverbial sore thumb.
 It feels at home.
 And so do you.

 This new deck makes a nice addition to the outdoor living space.
 But, it really needs landscaping to tie it in with its surroundings.
 This newly planted bed will fill in nicely over the next few years.
 It consists of Proven Winners perennials and shrubs, left to right: allium, purple fountain grass, ‘Banana Cream’ shasta daisy, Little Quickfire hydrangea and Blue Chiffon rose of Sharon.

 This Trex Transcend deck in Spiced Rum is pretty on its own, but landscaping makes a good thing even better.
 And there’s nothing better than a good group of hostas.
 The area around the deck is part shade, so it calls for a mix of plants.
 Proven Winners shrubs include Blue Chiffon rose of Sharon, Fine Line buckthorn, Kodiak Orange diervilla, and Low Scape Mound aronia.
 Proven Winners perennials shown are ‘Black Pearl’ and ‘Cherry Ruffles’ heuchera, ‘Leading Lady Lilac’ monarda, ‘Diamond Lake’, ‘Autumn Frost’ and ‘Wu-La-La’ hosta, and ‘Queen of Hearts’ brunnera.